Stratigraphy (archaeology): Residual and intrusive finds

 One issue in using stratigraphic relationships is that the date of artifacts in a context does not represent the date of the context, but just the earliest date the context could be.
 If one looks at the sequence in figure A, one may find that the cut for the construction of wall 2, context 5, has cut through layers 9 and 10, and in doing so has introduced the possibility that artifacts from layers 9 and 10 may be redeposited higher up the sequence in the context representing the backfill of the construction cut, context 3.
 These artifacts are referred to as "residual" or "residual finds".
 It is crucial that dating a context is based on the latest dating evidence drawn from the context.
 We can also see that if the fill of cut 5 – the wall 2, backfill 3 and trample 12 — are not removed entirely during excavation because of "undercutting", non-residual artifacts from these later "higher" contexts 2, 3 and 12 could contaminate the excavation of earlier contexts such as 9 and 10 and give false dating information.
 These artifacts may be termed intrusive finds.

+Archiving Stratigraphic Data

+Stratigraphic data is a required component in archaeological archives, but there is a growing problem for digital data archives, where stratigraphic data are often only held on paper or as scanned image copies (PDFs) of matrix diagrams.
+This means that they cannot be easily re-used in further analysis.
+Some recommendations are being made to address this problem.

+Trivia

+In contemporary archaeology, stratigraphical layers may even be formed by nesting birds, breeding on plastic litter.
+As plastic does not decompose, layers are formed year after year, documenting our throw-away society.
+These plastic stratigraphies can go multiple decades back in time.
+A nest from a Eurasian coot found in Amsterdam, the Netherlands, collected in 2021, could be traced back all the way to the early 1990s by checking the expiration dates of all the food packaging in the nest layers.
+The oldest nest layer included the packaging of a Mars bar advertising the 1994 FIFA World Cup.